utshomomen/currency/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npx ng test` to execute the unit tests via [jest] the tests are failed, i could n't have time to build other cases.

+i have just adjust some test case in other component but i couldn't figure it out because of time and the deadline.
+Please also take a look

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+I was planning to do Cyprus end to end test and as i was saying deadline is on the way so i cannot do it.

-## Further help
+## In Future

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+If it possible then give me some more time to do the unit test